mjordan/islandora_whole_object/README.md

 ## Usage

 After you enable this module, a "Whole Islandora Object" tab will appear on Islandora objects, for users with 'administer site configuration' permission.
-Clicking the link in that tab will provide the RDF properties of the current object, all media linked to the object, and Fedora's RDF representation of the object:
+Clicking the link in that tab will provide the RDF properties of the current object, all media linked to the object, Fedora's RDF representation of the object, and the Solr document for the object:

 ![overview](docs/overview.png)